 It’s a few weeks into the new year.
-Losing a bit of focus as you try to achieve your goals this year?
-Let’s shift that focus to making things happen.
-If you’re like many, you have new goals that go along with the start of the year.
-(Remember, though, that you can set goals at any time in the year!)
+If you’re like many, you have new goals that go along with the start of the year (even though you can set goals at any time of the year).
+A few weeks into the new year, you might find yourself losing focus on your goals as life and work get in the way.
+Don’t worry.
+You can find that focus again and make things happen.
 I’m sharing 6 tips to help working moms reach their goals this year.

 Why am I talking about this?

+As someone who researches, writes, and speaks about work-life balance, why talk about tips to help you focus on your goals?
 As a working mom who wants a more balanced lifestyle, it’s helpful to know where to put your time and energy.
-Set resolutions or goals as the year starts, so you know what to focus on.
+Set resolutions or goals to know what to focus on.
 Once you set your goals, the question becomes how to achieve those goals over time this year.

 Whether you write down big goals that you break down into smaller bites or small goals that add up to bigger goals over time, break all goals down.
 Small, consistent steps and effort over time help you achieve bigger goals and make big changes.
 Plus, you can build momentum over time, potentially helping you reach those goals and do it faster.